BennyN24/Asopets-petcare/replit.md

   * Enhanced QR code scanner with improved data normalization and persistent storage
   * Fixed scanned pet data persistence using localStorage for cross-session availability
   * Removed currency symbol from yearly expenses display for cleaner formatting
-  * Added proper icons for Horse (horse icon) and Exotic (lizard emoji) pet categories in Add Pet and Edit Pet forms
+  * Added proper icons for Horse (horse emoji) and Exotic (lizard emoji) pet categories in Add Pet and Edit Pet forms
 - June 18, 2025.
 Enhanced schedule management and comprehensive bug fixes:
   * Added advanced sorting and filtering to schedule page with type, pet, and date options
   * Fixed completed reminders to display completion dates with proper formatting